 What is Aeon?

-Aeon is the electronic system you use to request an item through Special Collections as well as track the history of requests you've received previously.
+Aeon is the electronic system you use to request an item through Special Research Collections or the Geospatial Collection, request to have an aerial photograph scanned, and track the history of you requests.

 Why do I need a username and password to use Aeon?

 Your username and password allows us to give you secure access to information about your requests.
 We can also enable you to edit your personal information such as your address or phone number.

 Your username can be anything you like, such as your name, abbreviations, or an alphanumeric code.
 Your password also can be anything you like.
 We recommend that you follow good security practice and choose a password that is different from those you use to access other systems.
 However, no one but you will know your password, not even UCSB Library staff.
 The password you set is stored encrypted.

 In the event that you forget your password, you can click on the "Forgot Password?" link on the Logon page to receive an email containing a link to reset your password.